sixeyed/dak4.net/slides/sections/prod-logging.md

 This is a simple pattern to get logs from existing apps into Docker, without changing application code.

-You can use it to echo logs from any source in the container - like log files or the [Event Log](https://github.com/Microsoft/mssql-docker/blob/a3020afeec9be1eb2d67645ac739438eb8f2c545/windows/mssql-server-windows-express/start.ps1#L75).
+You can use it to echo logs from any source in the container - like log files, ETW or the Event Log.

-Docker has a pluggable logging system, so as long as you get your logs into Docker, it can automatically ship them to Splunk, Elasticsearch etc.
+Container platforms have pluggable logging systems, so as long as you get your logs into Dockeryou can set them up to ship to Splunk, Elasticsearch etc.